slatedocs/slate/source/includes/_websocket_api.md

 ## l1_orderbook

 **l1_orderbook** channel provides level1 orderbook updates.
 You need to send the list of symbols for which you would like to subscribe to L1 orderbook.
-You can also subscribe to orderbooks of category of products by sending category names.
+You can also subscribe to orderbook updates for category of products by sending category names.
 For example: to receive updates for put options and futures, refer this: `{"symbols": ["put_options", "futures"]}`.
 If you would like to subscribe for all the listed contracts, pass: `{ "symbols": ["all"] }`.
 Please note that if you subscribe to L1 channel without specifying the symbols list, you will not receive any data.